MeowDump/Integrity-Box/README.md

 <details>
 <summary><strong>Why No Commit Messages?</strong></summary>

 I don’t write code directly on GitHub.
-I use Notepad locally and upload the files when they’re ready, for transpirancy.
+I use Notepad locally and upload the files when they’re ready, for transparancy.
 If you’re expecting handcrafted commit messages or spotless diffs, you’ve confused this repo with a museum exhibit.
 I focus on getting things done, not polishing every line for spectators.
 The commits are visible, and you can compare changes anytime.
 There’s even a [changelog](https://raw.githubusercontent.com/MeowDump/MeowDump/refs/heads/main/playintegrity/changelog.md), for those brave enough to read.
 If that’s still too much effort, feel free to rewrite the commit messages and send a pull request.
 Otherwise, Save the drama and look elsewhere

 ![Commit](https://raw.githubusercontent.com/MeowDump/Integrity-Box/refs/heads/main/DUMP/commit.gif)